Mental Health Month Event Starter Kit

 – Connect – Promote –

 Connect – Are there other services or organisations in your area that work with similar people, or do similar things?
-You’re probably already connected with them professionally, think about teaming up with them for Mental Health Month
+Think about teaming up with them for Mental Health Month, pooling resources and finding new opportunities to promote your event/project.

-Connect – Where do the people you work with tend to connect best?
-This could include social media, newspapers or support groups, among others.
-This kind of promotion means you’re meeting people on their own ground and also making use of systems already in place.
-However, don’t forget to invite people directly as well.
+Connect – How do the people you work with tend to connect best?
+Social Media?
+Newspaper?
+Support Groups?
+This kind of promotion means you’re meeting people on their own ground, and making use of systems already in place.
+Don’t forget to invite people directly as well.

-Promote – Think about how best to promote your event or project so you can make a difference to as many people as possible.
-Make use of local media, and think creatively about how best to reach as many people as possible.
-Professional looking posters can also make a difference, but not every organisation has access to a graphic designer.
-There are some free online tools such as ADOBE SPARK which can help design great posters without design knowledge.
+Promote – Make use of local media and think creatively about how best to reach as many people as possible.
+Professional looking posters can make a difference, there are some free online tools such as Canva which can help design great posters without design knowledge.

 Promote – There’s a media guide included in this starter kit with even more ideas for promoting your project and event.

-And don’t forget to register your event or project with WayAhead on our EVENTS CALENDAR
+And don’t forget to list your event or project with WayAhead on our EVENTS CALENDAR

 Evaluate